 One the biology side, the study of universality will enable us to link seemingly unrelated biological systems, produce quantitative predictions that do not depend strongly on the microscopic details, and explain the emergence of system-level dynamics and properties.
 I expect that in the near future every biologist will be aware of the concept of universality and may even know which universality class the biological system they are studying belongs to.

-[1] Lee C F 2009 Self-assembly of protein amyloids: A competition between amorphous and ordered aggregation Phys.
+References[1] Lee C F 2009 Self-assembly of protein amyloids: A competition between amorphous and ordered aggregation Phys.
 Rev. E - Stat.
 Nonlinear, Soft Matter Phys.
 80 031922

 [2] Lee C F 2017 Equilibrium kinetics of self-assembling , semi-flexible polymers J. Phys.
 Condens. matter 30 315102